At the NCCA

 The NCCA's Faith and Unity Commission is based in Melbourne, and operates on a small budget with a small allocation of paid staff time.
 Much of the work is done by theologians from the Churches who act in a voluntary capacity.

 The Safe Church Network has the mandate of providing leadership to Australian Churches in the area of holistic Safe Church Ministry.
 Safe Church ministry has as its aim - God honouring, abuse free, harm free, person valuing and respectful ministry.
 It helps resource churches with both prevention and response strategies in this complex area.

-In 2004, 2005, 2007, 2009 and again this year in 2011, national conferences were / continue to be held and attended by Church workers in the area of Safe Church Ministry.
+In 2004, 2005, 2007, 2009, 2011, 2013 and is planning for 2015, national conferences were / continue to be held and attended by Church workers in the area of Safe Church Ministry.
 These are known as "Safe as Churches?".
 The Safe Church Training Agreement was initiated following the 2005 consultation.
 It is a way in which the Churches are able to provide a high standard of training programs and presenters, that are recognised across the Churches.

 In 2006, the NCCA committed itself to establishing a Australian desk of the Ecumenical Accompaniment Programme in Palestine and Israel (EAPPI).
 The EAPPI is a program of the World Council of Churches (WCC).
 The EAPPI seeks to support local and international efforts to end the Israeli occupation and bring a resolution to the Israeli-Paestinian conflict with a just peace, based on international law and relevant United Nations resolutions.
 We are looking for volunteers to become Ecumenical Accompaniers in Israel & Palestine.